 To Sear the Beef

-• Preheat a carbon steel pan (or cast-iron skillet) on medium-high heat.
-When the skillet is hot, add the remaining half of the oil and butter.
+- Preheat a carbon steel pan or cast iron skillet on medium-high heat.
+When it's hot, add the remaining half of the oil and butter.
 Cook the beef in 2 batches.
-Add the beef cubes in a single layer, making sure not to crowd the skillet; otherwise, the excess moisture in the pan will end up “steaming“ the meat.
+Add the beef cubes in a single layer, making sure not to crowd the skillet; otherwise, the excess moisture in the pan will end up steaming the meat.

-• Sear the beef cubes (do not move them) on one side until brown and crusty, about 3–4 minutes, then turn them over to cook all sides.
+- Sear the beef cubes (do not move them) on one side until brown and crusty, about 3–4 minutes, then turn them over to sear the other sides.
 The meat will release itself from the pan when the surface is seared nicely.
 Transfer the seared meat to a plate and work on the next batch.

-• Once you‘ve seared and transferred all the meat, deglaze the pan.
-Add ½ cup red wine to the pan and use a wooden blunt-end spatula to release the flavorful browned bits (called the “fond“) that are stuck to the bottom of the pan.
-Turn off the heat and set aside this deglazed pan liquid temporarily.
+- Once you‘ve seared and transferred all the meat, deglaze the pan.
+Add ½ cup red wine to the pan and use a wooden blunt-end spatula to scrape and release the flavorful browned bits (the “fond“) that are stuck to the bottom of the pan.
+Turn off the heat and set aside.

 To Cook the Curry

-• By now, the onions in the pot should be caramelized and ready for the next step.
-Reheat the pot on the stove over medium heat.
+- By now, the onions should be caramelized and ready for the next step.
+Reheat the pot with the onions on the stove over medium heat.
 Add the minced garlic (I use a garlic press) and grated ginger.

-• Add the carrots and mushrooms and mix them all together.
+- Add the carrots and mushrooms and mix them all together.
 Add 4 cups beef stock/broth (or half stock/half water) to just cover the ingredients.
 Cover the pot with a tight-fitting lid and bring it to a boil.
-Tip: Compared to Le Creuset, I think Staub has a great seal on the lid and prevents evaporation.
+Tip: Compared to Le Creuset, I think Staub lids create a great seal that prevents evaporation.

-• When the potatoes are tender (and a wooden skewer can pierce through the potato), turn off the heat and discard the bay leaf.
+- When the potatoes are tender (and a wooden skewer can pierce through the potato), discard the bay leaf and turn off the heat.

-• Now, add 1 package Japanese curry roux: Put 1–2 cubes of roux in a ladleful of cooking liquid, slowly let it dissolve with a spoon or chopsticks, and stir it into the broth to incorporate.
-Repeat with the rest of the roux, 2 cubes at a time.
-Adjust the amount to your taste.
-You may not need to use all of it; reserve the extra for another use.
+- Add up to 1 package Japanese curry roux off the heat.
+Put 1–2 cubes of roux in a ladleful of cooking liquid, dissolve it with a spoon or chopsticks, and stir it into the broth to incorporate.
+Repeat with the remaining roux.
+Taste as you go and adjust the amount; you may not need to use all of the roux (you can refrigerate or freeze the extra for another use).
 After adding the curry roux, simmer on the lowest heat, stirring often, for 3–5 minutes until the sauce thickens.
-Be careful not to burn the curry sauce!
+Be careful not to burn the sauce!
 If it‘s too thick, add water to dilute.
 If it‘s too thin and soupy, uncover the pot and simmer a bit longer.

 To Serve

-• Serve the curry on individual plates over 8 servings cooked Japanese short-grain rice and top with optional fukujinzuke (Japanese red pickled vegetables) and rakkyo (Japanese pickled scallion).
+- Serve the cooked Japanese short-grain rice on one half of individual plates or shallow bowls.
+Spoon the beef curry on the other half.
+Top with optional fukujinzuke (Japanese red pickled vegetables) and rakkyo (Japanese pickled scallion).

 To Store

-• Keep the leftovers in an airtight glass container and store it in the refrigerator for up to 3 days or in the freezer for a month.
+- Keep the leftovers in an airtight glass container (so no stains!) and store it in the refrigerator for up to 3 days or in the freezer for a month.
 The texture of the potatoes will change in the freezer, so remove them before freezing.
 Defrost the frozen curry in the refrigerator for 24 hours before you want to reheat it.
 If you have any extra roux, keep it in an airtight container and store in the refrigerator or freezer for 1–3 months.

 To Reheat